ez1540/turbovla-lerobot-plugin/README.md

 ```

 This package deliberately never declares a `torch` dependency of its own, precisely so it can be
-installed alongside whatever torch you already trust. pip may print a version-conflict warning about
+installed alongside whatever torch you are already using.
-`lerobot`'s torch pin afterwards; that is advisory, and the policy runs fine.

 To work on the package itself, `pip install -e .` from a clone.